WebAssembly/interface-types/proposals/webidl-bindings/Explainer.md

 defined in a **Web IDL Type Subsection** that is stored inside of, and can be referenced throughout the rest of the new **Web IDL Bindings Section** being defined by this proposal.
-The section/subsection design of Web IDL Bindings would mirror that of the [Names Section] and allow for extension in the future.
+The section/subsection design of Web IDL Bindings would mirror that of the [Name Section] and allow for extension in the future.

 A tentative list of Web IDL compound types includes:
 * Function: a signature including one of {static, method or constructor},